IntersectMBO/antaeus/README.md

 4. Edit [Testnet.hs](e2e-tests/test/Helpers/Testnet.hs) so that `LocalNodeOption`'s `localEnvDir` points to the directory containing your keys ("utxo-keys") and node socket ("ipc").
 5. Edit [Spec.hs](e2e-tests/test/Spec.hs) to include `localNodeTests` in the `TestTree`.
 You can configure to run with or without the existing private testnet tests (e.g. `pv8Tests`).

+#### How to run on cardano-node-emulator

+Currently, the emulator is not implemented inline with the latest ledger.
+As a result, it is integrated and configured to run as part of the test suite on branch [emulator](https://github.com/input-output-hk/antaeus/tree/emulator).
+No additional configuration is required.

 ---

 ### Status